Finding a solicitor

 - have a list of the points you want to cover and tick them off as you go along, making notes of what is said

-- discuss any reasonable adjustments you may need them to make for you if you have a disability or special need, and
+- discuss any adjustments you may need them to make for you if you have a disability or special need, and

+Another thing you can do to help narrow down your search is to read consumer review websites about solicitors.
 You can also use our site to check a solicitor's regulatory record, but please bear in mind that

-- we do not publish all regulatory decisions
+- we do not publish all regulatory decisions about solicitors or law firms

 - where we have had to take regulatory action against a solicitor or firm, they may have since resolved the issue that caused us to take action in the first place, and